ocni-dtu/livestock-blog/posts/first_template.md

 ## Livestock3D in CPython

 We have now written both the code for the component and the template.
 The only piece missing is the CPython part.
 The CPython code is what does the actual functionality that we want.
-In this case to dublicate a text string.
+In this case to duplicate a text string.
 We will write the code in the C:\livestock3d\livestock3d.py file.

 ```python